Selah Season | Purpose Life Church

 Initiation and Approval

-Selah is recommended by the Lead Pastor's Office or Executive Team.
-Together, you establish the duration, sign off on expectations, and meet to outline your goals, personal project, and key rhythms for the season ahead.
+Selah is recommended by pastoral leadership or the Executive Team.
+Together, you establish the duration, sign off on expectations, and meet to outline your goals, your personal project, and the key rhythms that will anchor the season.
+This phase is collaborative by design.

 2